splunk-soar-connectors/databricks/README.md

 Type: **ingest**
 Read only: **True**

-The action will ingest alerts that have been triggered within Databricks
+The action will ingest alerts that have been triggered within Databricks.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS